Is Ethernet the same as internet?

 What is internet?

-Internet is the term for the worldwide network (WAN) that connects all computer systems.
+Internet is the term for a WAN that connects all computer systems.

 “The internet is a global network of computers that works much like the postal system, only at sub-second speeds.
 Just as the postal service enables people to send one another envelopes containing messages, the internet enables computers to send one another small packets of digital data,” according to the BBC.